celestiaorg/supply/README.md

 # Supply

+This repo contains:

-Supply contains utilities for calculating the total available and circulating supply of utia on a given date.
+1. Utilities for calculating the circulating and total supply of utia on a given date.
+1. An API with endpoints that return the current circulating and total supply.

 ## Usage